google/fscrypt/README.md

 On the other hand, eCryptfs is another form of filesystem encryption on Linux;
 it encrypts a filesystem directory with some key or passphrase. eCryptfs sits on top of an existing filesystem.
-This make eCryptfs an alternative choice if your filesystem or kernel does not support native filesystem encryption.
+This makes eCryptfs an alternative choice if your filesystem or kernel does not support native filesystem encryption.

 Also note that fscrypt does not support or setup either eCryptfs or dm-crypt.